fluent/chunkio/README.md

 # Chunk I/O

-Chunk I/O is a simple library that helps to manage chunks of data into the file system, providing a simple  interface.
+Chunk I/O is a library to manage chunks of data in the file system and load in memory upon demand.
+It's designed to support:

+- Fixed path in the file system to organize data (root_path)
+- Streams: categorize data into streams
+- Multiple data files per stream
+- Data file or chunks are composed by:
+  - SHA1 content digest (optional)
+  - Metadata (optional, up to 65535 bytes)
+  - User data

-## Internals
+## File System Structure

-the library fill the requirement of to have a _root path_ as a main storage point where different _streams_ contains data files called chunks:
+The library uses a _root path_ to store the content, where different streams can be defined to store data files called chunks, e.g:

 ```
 root_path/